gavlegoat/rabbit/README.md

 There are also several features I plan to add over time:

-* New numerical abstract domains including zonotopes and ellipsoids.
+* New numerical abstract domains including zonotopes, ellipsoids, and octagons.
-* The ability to build disjunctive domains over arbitrary underlying domains.
 * More utilities for non-numerical domains, such as a predicate abstraction.

 # Dependencies